2025 Derrinlough Community Benefit Fund is now OPEN for applications

-Derrinlough Wind Farm DAC is pleased to announce the 2025 Derrinlough Wind Farm Community Benefit Fund will be opening soon for applications for communities near to Derrinlough Wind Farm in Co.
+Derrinlough Wind Farm DAC is pleased to announce the 2025 Derrinlough Wind Farm Community Benefit Fund is now OPEN for applications to communities near to Derrinlough Wind Farm in Co.
 Offaly.

 Derrinlough Wind Farm Educational Scholarship Scheme 2025 is closed for applications.